ColCross/PHP-game/README.md

 # Liar's Dice (PHP)
 A simple game of Liar's Dice using only HTML, CSS, and PHP

-## Styling
+## CSS
 index.php is styled by index.css

-all game.php files are styled by game.css
+All game.php files are styled by game.css